Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 3
 ```

-Outside of the **Withes Shop** in **Town Square - Fountain Area**, to the right you'll find a sing with a fish on it.
+Outside of the **Withes Shop**, to the right you'll find a sign with a fish on it.
 Hit it and it'll make a spiral appear to latch on.
-Latch also on the other spiral to the left and move north to enter the Hidden Place.
+Jump between the spirals and when you've reached the roof of the tall building move north to enter **Hidden Place 3**.

 Defeating all the enemies will earn you a **King Ghost figurine**.